SouzaCode/MangaBookmark/README.md

 # How to get it?

-You can use the chrome store link below, or, if yopu want faster updates, you can clone this git or get it from releases https://chrome.google.com/webstore/detail/manga-bookmark/hclahhnkdechgledjlbjnldiakecdedg
+You can use the chrome store link below, or, if you want faster updates, you can clone this git or get it from releases https://chrome.google.com/webstore/detail/manga-bookmark/hclahhnkdechgledjlbjnldiakecdedg

 Download the most reacent version at realeases and install it.